• United Kingdom

 Andy joined the Accounting Department, Aston University as its Head in March 2021 as Professor of Taxation and Personal Finance.
 He is also Director of the Centre for Personal Financial Wellbeing within Aston Business School and the current Chair of the international Tax Research Network.

-Prior to this had an extensive career at the Birmingham Business School (University of Birmingham) where he worked for almost 30 years, working in a variety of roles.
+Prior to this had an extensive career at the Birmingham Business School (University of Birmingham) where he worked for almost 30 years in a variety of roles.
 From 2012 - 2016, he was the Deputy Head (Associate Dean) of the School, was Interim Head of School during 2012.
 For the four prior years he was the Head of the Department of Accounting and Finance.
 He was the Director of the Research Centre on Household Assets and Savings Management (CHASM) from 2016 to 2021.

 He researches and teaches in the fields of taxation (UK, comparative and international taxation), of personal finance (financial education/literacy/capability and financial wellbeing) and information systems (particularly the use and impact of the internet).